americanthinker/2017-fall-main/project/README.md

 - [NIPS](https://nips.cc/Conferences/2015) and [ICML](http://icml.cc/2016/) are the top machine learning conferences; these are good places to look if you want to use neural networks.
 - [Google Scholar](https://scholar.google.com/) and the [arXiv](https://arxiv.org/) are great to find specific papers.

+If you are not familiar with reading academic papers, here are the [slides](https://docs.google.com/presentation/d/1wDbBaYhaxix82QjbU9_-g9TG0ZlI-jCgi-zlYaZkyNg/edit?usp=sharing) that we covered in the paper reading groups with some tips and tricks on both how to read an academic paper and how to do a literature search.
+Following these tips can save you hours of times from reading bad or irrelevant papers.

 This year’s NLP conferences might be good for inspiration as well, or if you just want a sense of what people in the field are working on: [NAACL](http://aclweb.org/anthology/N/N16/), [ACL](http://aclweb.org/anthology/P/P16/), [EMNLP](http://aclweb.org/anthology/D/D16/).

 Please send your proposal to mids-nlp-instructors@googlegroups.com, either as a PDF or (preferably) a Google Doc.
 If the latter, we'll provide feedback as in-line comments, which can be more convenient than an email thread.